paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-031-marine-mammal-protection.md

   (B) the Secretary shall continue to regulate, under this subchapter, all takings of the species within the State.

-(3) After the determination required under paragraph (1)(C)(i) regarding a species is final and implemented under State law and after a cooperative allocation agreement described in subsection (d)(1) of this section, if required, is implemented for such species—
+(3) After the determination required under paragraph (1)(C)(i) regarding a species is final and implemented under State law and after a cooperative allocation agreement described in subsection (d)(1), if required, is implemented for such species—

   (A) such determination shall be treated, for purposes of applying this subchapter beyond the territory of the State, as a determination made in accordance with [section 1373 of this title](./chapter-031-marine-mammal-protection.md#section-1373) and as an applicable waiver under [section 1371(a)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1371/a/3&num=0&edition=prelim);